xblku/my-deploy-scripts/snippets/runner-autoscaling.md

 # runner autoscaling

-Captured 2024-11-12.
+Captured 2025-05-14.

-Context: the cron job overlapped with itself under load.
+Context: build cache was never hit because the lockfile was copied after the sources.